Middle manager engagement is critical to employee engagement

 - Poor leadership

-3 .
-Train your managers to become coaches & Few managers are born with the skills demanded by their role.
-Most only become the managers they are because of training and development & central to which is receiving and listening to feedback on a regular basis & we're talking weekly or daily, not monthly, quarterly or annually.
+Few managers are born with the skills demanded by their role.
+Most only become the managers they are because of training and development.
+Central to which is getting and listening to feedback on a regular basis.
+We're talking weekly here, not once a month, quarter, or year.

-HR, we have a problem.
-Middle management often feels challenged in talking openly with their team members and delivering constructive feedback.
-This shouldn't be seen as a weakness.
-There's a lot to be said for the manager who cares about the feelings of others.
+Middle managers often feel awkward talking openly with their team.
+Another challenge often cited is delivering constructive feedback.
+This isn't a weakness.
+There's a lot to be said for managers who care.
 Yet they equally must also be able to provide honest and open feedback, being candid in their communication.
-Weekly10 removes the sometimes-intimidating nature of face-to-face formal feedback, providing a collaborative, constructive environment in which to communicate instead.

-The communication continues to flow, regardless of the day-to-day firefighting and pressing ever-changing priorities.
-This also sidesteps the need for often detested (infective) quarterly or annual employee reviews (96% of employees said that receiving feedback regularly is a good thing), and when we say regular, we don't mean every other month.
+Feedback continues to flow, regardless of the daily firefighting and ever-changing priorities.
+This also sidesteps the need for often detested and ineffective quarterly or annual employee reviews.
+96% of employees said that getting regular feedback is a good thing.
+And when we say regular, we don't mean every other month.
 We mean weekly.